 Cornell has a rich curriculum in the humanities, arts, and social sciences, enabling every engineering student to obtain a truly liberal education.
 Courses should be chosen with as much care and foresight as courses from technical areas.
-Details for Liberal Studies courses are listed here.
+Requirements for Liberal Studies courses are listed here.

 Frequently Asked Questions